This guide aims to explain all the important stuff you need to know to create your online database application in Zoho Creator.

 Show/Hide columns, Change display name, Sum numeric columns

-Records can be grouped by specific column(s) - by status, by category etc to view records in a organized way.
-You must select at least one field for grouping by selecting Set Grouping option in the View Configuration tree.
+- Records can be grouped by specific column(s) - by status, by category etc to view records in a organized way.
+You must select at least one field for grouping by selecting Set Grouping and Sorting option.
 Records with same value for the selected field(s) will be grouped together.

 To invite users to share your application, refer Sharing.

 Custom actions are function calls that can be invoked on selected records in a report.
 For example, you can define a function that sends an email and configure that function as a Custom action for this report.
 You can then invoke the action for selected records in the live mode.
 For more information on defining functions and configuring them as custom actions, refer the topic Functions.